Ramadhan and Repentance

 People indulge in frequent worship during Ramadhan.
 This is a good thing to do.
 However, a person with true insight of Ramadhan would first spend time and energy on frequent repentance and seeking God’s forgiveness.
 This is because repentance is the actual starting point of a virtuous life.

 The basic law of fasting requires one to abstain from intake of food and drink, and sexual activities.
 This is a very stern and difficult prohibition.
 Unfortunately, people abide by this prohibition but fail to understand its true purpose.
-The basic purpose of this law is to make us so used to submitting to our Master that we have no hesitation in foregoing even our basic human needs in order to please Him.
+The basic spirit of this law is to make a person so used to submitting to his Master that he abandons even his basic human needs in order to please Him.

 People pay a lot of attention to doing more worship during a fast whereas they need to first focus on doing a lot of repentance and seeking God’s forgiveness.
 Only after this is the abundance of worship going to bear some fruit.